23-year-old killed, 2 others recovering after Villa Heights home is shot into

-CHARLOTTE, NC (QUEEN CITY NEWS) – A 23-year-old is dead and two others are recovering after gunshots were fired into a home in the Villa Heights community, Charlotte Police said Sunday.
+CHARLOTTE, N,C, (QUEEN CITY NEWS) – A 23-year-old is dead and two others are recovering after gunshots were fired into a home in the Villa Heights community, Charlotte-Mecklenburg Police said.

 Officers responded to calls regarding gunshots around 11:30 p.m.
 Saturday night near 800 Woodside Ave.
 While officers arrived on the scene and found multiple shell casings in the area of a home that appeared to be shot into, reports of three gunshot wound victims showing up at the hospital surfaced.